Environments (AWS accounts)

 What we investigated

-In the Modernisation Platform, we want to empower teams and give them the autonomy to do whatever they need to support their application and environments.
-One of the issues with delegating how their infrastructure is separated is that it:
+In the Modernisation Platform, we want to empower teams and grant them the autonomy to do whatever they need to support their applications and environments.
+Some complexities that can arise from delegating how infrastructure is separated are:

 Having one account is by far the easiest setup to have.
 You can use VPCs out of the box to enable cross-resource communication, you only have to set up IAM users once, and you can easily see all resources in one place.